NetSPI/gcpwn/README.md

 ## Wiki Instructions

-Review the wiki at https://github.com/NetSPI/gcpwn/wiki for:
+Review the wiki (In-Progress; Target date 6/30/2024) at https://github.com/NetSPI/gcpwn/wiki for:
 1. Installation Instructions & Folder Setup: How to set up the tool for first-time use and default folders used
 2. Authentication Management & Tokeninfo: Load in user and/or service credentials to get creds setup
 3. Managing Projects & Retrieving Resource Data: How to manage Project IDs and how to retrieve enumerated data from SQLite tables.